Remote Learning Plan

 What will Remote Education look like whilst my child is not at school?

-Different areas of the curriculum will be planned for your child to access daily so that they do not miss out on the objectives being taught in class and therefore reducing the risk of missing key concepts and hindering their learning journey.
-Activities/tasks will be designed to be completed in your home and garden.
-These activities will now be directly linked to what your child would have been taught in school at that time and will make specific reference to new teaching content as well as consolidating previous learning too.
+Different areas of the curriculum will be planned for your child to access daily and will be directly linked to what your child would have been taught in school at that time.
+The teacher and activities will make specific reference to new teaching content as well as consolidating previous learning too.

 When does my child/ren complete the Remote Education activities?